THE BUOYANCY-COMPENSATING DEVICE

 Return to INDEX

 One of the most important things to learn about scuba diving is to maintain proper buoyancy.
 When a diver's buoyancy is out of control it can lead to over-exertion, ear problems, lung damage, decompression sickness, drowning, etc. A diver should be neutrally buoyant in the water.
 They should start to float on the inhale and should sink on the exhale.
 Going to the bottom or the surface too fast must be avoided.
 A diver's buoyancy changes for a variety of reasons.
 Scuba tanks get lighter as the air is breathed out of them.
 As mentioned in the Wet Suit Chapter, as one goes deeper the suits get thinner.
 Thin suits don't require the weight -belt load thick suits do.
 So, at depth the diver becomes negatively buoyant and tends to sink.
 Negatively buoyant divers find it hard to go toward the surface and may be hitting the bottom (Fire coral!?) constantly.
+Your lungs are a big factor in buoyancy.
+To float in the pool the lungs will be inflated.

 The buoyancy-compensating device (BCD or just BC) is a piece of life-support scuba equipment that allows the diver to adjust their buoyancy.
 It consists of an inflatable bag that attaches to the scuba tank and then to the diver.
 Usually there is a button that controls the flow of air from the scuba tank into the bag (bladder).
 If the diver feels they are getting heavy the bladder is inflated until neutral buoyancy is regained.
 If the diver feels they are light and begin to float, air may be removed using a second button.
 The BCD will allow compensation for changes in buoyancy due to things such as suit compression, and tank air removal.